Responsible Official: Vice President for Finance/Chief Financial Officer

 d.
 Core Responsibilities

-• The University Cash Operations Office is responsible for initial setup and ongoing administration of all University and Emory Hospital merchant accounts.
+• The University Treasury Operations Office is responsible for initial setup and ongoing administration of all University and Emory Hospital merchant accounts.
 Key responsibilities include approval of merchant applications, procurement of credit card terminals and other equipment, and operations liaison to Emory’s third-party credit card processing vendor, First Data.

 • The Emory Clinic Finance Office is responsible for initial setup and ongoing administration of all Emory Clinic merchant accounts.
 Key responsibilities include approval of merchant applications, procurement of credit card terminals and other equipment, and operations liaison to The Emory Clinic’s third-party credit card processing vendors, First Data and Sage Payment Solutions.

 • Departmental Merchants are responsible for ensuring that all business processes for accepting, processing, retaining, and disposing of cardholder data comply with PCI DSS and all other applicable policies and standards.
-Departmental merchants are also responsible for performing an annual PCI DSS self-assessment in partnership with the Office of Cash and Debt Management.
+Departmental merchants are also responsible for performing an annual PCI DSS self-assessment in partnership with the Office of Treasury and Debt Management.
 Departmental employees who handle cardholder data must attend a security awareness & training program and sign the Payment Card Merchant Compliance Statement.

 e.
 Consequences of Non-Compliance